Dedicated to My Ex

-Dedicated To My Ex (Spanish: Dedicada a mi ex) is a 2019 Ecuadorian-Colombian comedy film, directed by Jorge Ulloa starring Raúl Santana, Nataly Valencia, Carlos Alcántara Vilar and Biassini Segura.
+Dedicated To My Ex (Spanish: Dedicada a mi ex) is a 2019 Ecuadorian-Colombian comedy film co-written and directed by Jorge Ulloa, starring Raúl Santana, Nataly Valencia, Carlos Alcántara Vilar and Biassini Segura.
 The film also features YouTube personalities such as Werevertumorro, Luisito Comunica, Yoseline Hoffman, Kika Nieto and Fernanfloo.

 Synopsis

 The film tells the story of Ariel, a 21-year-old man who decides to form a rock band to compete for a prize of ten thousand dollars in a band contest.
 He does this as a last resort to get money to save his relationship and reunite with his ex-girlfriend, who has broken up with him as a result of obtaining an internship in Finland.
 Ariel, together with his friend Ortega, decide to carry out an audition to find the other members of the band, despite the fact that they know nothing about music, and they end up forming a band with members who have diverse and opposite personalities.